-Newborn routines
+Newborn note

-Take time to slowly introduce your baby’s bedtime routine and be prepared for things not to run smoothly straight away.
+Take time to introduce your baby’s bedtime routine and be prepared for things not to run smoothly straight away.
 If you’re in a hurry and are trying to force the routine on your baby without giving them the time to relax and settle before you put them down, then this may serve only to unnerve them and make them restless.
 Bathe your baby, cuddle them, read or sing to them, but don’t rush things and make sure your baby is calm before you attempt putting them down.

 Do your best to let your baby fall asleep on their own